How to become a CTO: The training and degree programs you'll need

 • Overseeing technology deployment and management.

-Skills needed to succeed as a CTO
+The skills you’ll need to succeed as a CTO

 Perhaps the most important management skill for a CTO is to effectively connect business goals and strategies with emerging and existing technologies.
 Finance, resource management, analysis and more can all come into play, both for this task specifically and for the job’s general duties.